 When analytical and numerical integration are not feasible, simulation can be the next best method.
 As Monahan (2001) said, “Monte Carlo should be viewed as just another way to compute an integral; numerical integration should be viewed as just another way to sample points in a space” (p.
 235).
 Although our simple simulation examples include only one or two parameters, simulation’s real beneﬁt is evident in high-dimensional problems.

-Example 4a: Rejection Sampling with Bounded Support.
-Rejection sampling is a simple simulation technique in which points are generated and then accepted or rejected into the ﬁnal collection of points (it is sometimes called acceptance–rejection sampling).
+<h3>Example 4a: Rejection Sampling with Bounded Support

+<bt>Rejection sampling is a simple simulation technique in which points are generated and then accepted or rejected into the ﬁnal collection of points (it is sometimes called acceptance–rejection sampling).
 To focus on rejection sampling, we will assume that the sample has been collected, and the prior and likelihood distributions have been deﬁned so that the posterior’s pdf can be found.
-Thus the posterior pdf is the target distribution, f.
+Thus, the posterior pdf is the target distribution, f.

 Suppose the researcher has found f for a parameter, θ, that ranges between −.5 and +.5.
-The height of f (the bimodal solid line in Figure ??.3, left panel) can be found directly, but not the area underneath it (say from θ = 0 to θ = .2).
+The height of f (the bimodal solid line in Figure <fco>24.3, left panel) can be found directly, but not the area underneath it (say from θ = 0 to θ = .2).
 To ﬁnd this area and other quantities, ﬁve stages are needed:

-Stage 1: Specify and graph f (the curved solid line in Figure ??.3, left panel).
+<nl>Stage 1.
+Specify and graph f (the curved solid line in Figure 24.3, left panel).